 But why do millennials prefer to work in these shared office spaces?

 The coworking industry growth drivers will not cease anytime soon.
 While that leads us to expect further industry growth, the growth dynamics will change.
-Ms. Elam told GCUC attendees she expects to see some degree of consolidation as brands are formed.
+Ms. Elam told the GCUC audience that she expects to see some degree of consolidation as brands are formed.
 It is imperative everyone from the owner through the newest community manager has a clear understanding of who your space serves and tailors your product to satisfy their needs.